kode95/geonames2js/README.md

 # geonames2js

-Save place-name data (countries, regions, and cities) from [GeoNames](https://www.geonames.org/) into JavaScript or JSON files.
+Save place-name data (countries, regions, and cities) from [GeoNames](https://www.geonames.org/) to JavaScript or JSON files.

 This project is not intended to convert everything from GeoNames into JavaScript or JSON.
 It's intended to save specific pieces of data that are commonly needed when you want to create e.g. a location widget in an app or website.